bshreyas13/GarminConnectInterface/Readme.md

 - Secure credential storage using system keyring
 - Logging functionality for error tracking

-The application provides access to the following Garmin Connect data and functionalities:
+The application provides access to the following Garmin Connect data and functionalities in form of plugins:

 1. Get full name
 2. Get unit system